 Ag⁺ + e → Ag

-If the electrons consumed at this electrode equal to Avogadro number, 1 mole of a silver atom produced.
+When the Avogadro number of electrons produced 1 mole of silver at the electrode.
 At the same time, 1 mole of electrons removed from the anode and 1 mole of nitrate ions discharged.

 ∴ The charge carried by each electron